Roses Are Red (My Love): Other versions

 In July 1962, David MacBeth released his version of the song as a single on Piccadilly Records.

 The song was recorded by Jim Reeves in 1963 and released on the album Gentleman Jim, one of the last albums released while he was still alive.

-Caterina Valente recorded the song in German, Rosen Sind Rot（1962）.The single reached #7 in Germany.
-Musik-Charts 1962 ranked the record #29 in their year end ranking.
+Caterina Valente recorded the song in German, Rosen Sind Rot（1962).
+The single reached #7 in Germany.

-A Swedish version, "En ros som lyser röd" recorded by the Swedish/Danish artist Carli Tornehave was released 1962 (Philips 433 415 PE).

-The song was covered by Singaporean female artist Zhuang Xue Fang (莊雪芳), in edited Standard Chinese lyrics written by Suyin (舒雲/雨牛) under title name of "玫瑰花香", with Ruby Records in 1967.

 In 1962, an answer song, entitled "Long as the Rose Is Red", was recorded by Florraine Darlin.
 The song spent seven weeks on the Billboard Hot 100, reaching No. 62, while reaching No. 15 on Billboards Easy Listening chart.
 It was released by Epic Records (single #9529) and was produced by Robert Morgan.